 Externship site expects the extern to have mastered these skills before they begin their clinical externship:

--Take a complete case history -Strong report writing skills -Competently perform all diagnostic evaluations -Critically think about each case presented -Strong knowledge in hearing aids, cochlear implants and bone anchored devices -Good counseling skills for patients of all ages -Working knowledge on vestibular evaluations
+-Take a complete case history -Strong report writing skills -Competently perform all diagnostic evaluations -Critically think about each case presented -Solid foundation in hearing aids, cochlear implants and bone anchored devices -Good counseling skills for patients of all ages -Working knowledge on vestibular evaluations

 Externship site expects the extern to learn/demonstrate these skills during their clinical externship: